suzannejmatthews/suzannejmatthews.github.io/_posts/2015-06-15-parallella-cluster.markdown

 everything above works, hooray!
 You are done!

 ##Building the case
-Now we have *N* Parallellas nextowrked together.
+Now we have *N* Parallellas networked together.
 YOur setup probably looks like a mess.
 Let's build a case for our new cluster.
-You can use whatever you wish, but we provide a 3D printed design that you may find attractive/convenient.
+You can use whatever you wish, but [we provide a 3D printed design][case] that you may find attractive/convenient.

 For a *N* node cluster, you will need at least:
 * *2xN* base boards and at least 4 connectors per layer.
 If you are planning